14 Comae Berenices

 14 Comae Berenices is a single star in the northern constellation of Coma Berenices, and is the second brightest member of the Coma Star Cluster.
 It is a faint star but visible to the naked eye with an apparent visual magnitude of 4.95.
-Parallax measurements place the star at a distance of about 266 light years.
+Parallax measurements place the star at a distance of about 289 light years.

 The spectrum of this star is peculiar and it has been assigned a number of different stellar classifications: A5, F0p, F0 III Sr, F0 vp, F1 IV: np Sr shell, A9 IV np Sr II, F1 IV, and A9 V + shell.
 Abt & Morrell (1995) designated this a Lambda Boötis star but this was later refuted.
-No surface magnetic field has been detected on 14 Comae Bernices.
+No surface magnetic field has been detected on 14 Comae Berenices.